 Milestones

-Olympus has been in business for over 80 years.
+Olympus has been in business for more than 90 years.
 Over the course of those years Olympus has achieved numerous milestones, many of which are listed below.

 2009